gurusaravana/gurusaravana.github.io/_pages/about.md

 His career is a testament to unwavering dedication to education, research, and the advancement of engineering.
 His work not only contributes to the body of scientific knowledge but also serves as an inspiration to students, colleagues, and professionals worldwide, embodying the true spirit of a scholar dedicated to the betterment of society through engineering and technology.

-# Contribution to Sustainable Development Goals
+# Impact to Sustainable Development Goals

 ## SDG 4: Quality Education
 ![SDG 4: Quality Education](/assets/img/4_SDG.gif)